alphasaft/Micro/README.md

 ### The long-awaited list of keywords

-Here's the list of all keywords of the language :
+Now for the the list of all keywords of the language :

 No keywords, actually !
 Instead, we got hash operators.
 These are operators that start with `#` (hence the name), followed by one or more letters : `#hello` or `#world` for instance.
 These are used just like normal, symbol-based operators, and allow for nicer syntax when needed : `elem >?> myList` is pretty obfuscated, while `elem #in myList` is crystal clear !

 > If you wonder, here are the symbols that can be used in symbolic operators : `&|~^@=+°$*%!§/:.,?!<>`.
 Any combination of such symbols is a valid operator.

+I repeat : these do not differ from standard operators like `+`, and it's only a matter of stylistic preference.

 ### Macros